jeremysb1/js-fn-practice-questions/README.md

-# JavaScript Practice Questions
+# JavaScript Functions Practice Questions

-I am completing some coding exercises from the JavaScript the Hard Parts course on Frontend Masters.
+I am completing coding exercises from the "JavaScript: The Hard Parts v2" course on Frontend Masters.

-The exercises cover higher-order functions and callbacks.
+The exercises covers creating functions, higher-order functions and callbacks.